malloydata/malloy/docs/_src/visualizations/segment_maps.md

 ```

 ## Run as a trellis
-By calling the configured map as a turtle, a trellis is formed.
+By calling the configured map as a nested query, a trellis is formed.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "size": "large", "source": "faa/flights.malloy"}